Chapter 2. Installation

 220.127.116.11.
 Microsoft Windows

-- On Microsoft Windows, CodeReady Containers requires the Windows 10 Pro Fall Creators Update (version 1709).
-CodeReady Containers does not work on earlier versions or editions of Microsoft Windows.
+- On Microsoft Windows, Red Hat OpenShift Local requires the Windows 10 Fall Creators Update (version 1709) or later.
+Red Hat OpenShift Local does not work on earlier versions of Microsoft Windows.
+Microsoft Windows 10 Home Edition is not supported.

-- On macOS, CodeReady Containers requires macOS 10.12 Sierra or newer.
-CodeReady Containers does not work on earlier versions of macOS.
+- On macOS, Red Hat OpenShift Local requires macOS 11 Big Sur or later.
+Red Hat OpenShift Local does not work on earlier versions of macOS.

-- On Linux, CodeReady Containers is only supported on Red Hat Enterprise Linux/CentOS 7.5 or newer (including 8.x versions) and on the latest two stable Fedora releases.
+- On Linux, Red Hat OpenShift Local is supported only on the latest two Red Hat Enterprise Linux/CentOS 7, 8 and 9 minor releases and on the latest two stable Fedora releases.

-- When using Red Hat Enterprise Linux, the machine running CodeReady Containers must be registered with the Red Hat Customer Portal.
+- When using Red Hat Enterprise Linux, the machine running Red Hat OpenShift Local must be registered with the Red Hat Customer Portal.

-- Ubuntu 18.04 LTS or newer and Debian 10 or newer are not officially supported and may require manual set up of the host machine.
+- Ubuntu 18.04 LTS or later and Debian 10 or later are not supported and may require manual set up of the host machine.

-NetworkManager packages.
+NetworkManager packages to run on Linux.
 Consult the following table to find the command used to install these packages for your Linux distribution:

 Table 2.1.
 Package installation commands by distribution